Deploying RHEL 9 on Amazon Web Services

 - Improved availability: In case of a VM failure, the workload is quickly redistributed to other nodes, so running services are not disrupted.

-- Scalability: Additional nodes can be started when demand is high and stopped when demand is low.
+- Scalability: You can start additional nodes when demand is high and stop them when demand is low.

 - Cost-effectiveness: With the pay-as-you-go pricing, you pay only for nodes that are running.